kamranahmedse/developer-roadmap/src/data/courses/sql-mastery/chapters/multi-table-queries/lessons/recent-orders.md

   ```
 ---

-Given the following data in `customer` and `sale` tables, we want to track the recent orders in our bookstore.
+The bookstore manager wants to keep track of the most recent sales activity to identify current buying trends.
+They've asked you to create a report showing the three most recent orders with customer details to help understand who their latest customers are and what they're spending.

-> `customer` table has the list of customers.
+Given the following data in table `customer`

 | id  | name          | email                     |
 | --- | ------------- | ------------------------- |